williammilisic/cloudcloud.dev/index.md

 > Cloud Cloud Dot Dev is about things, topics and aha-moments I encounter on a daily basis that I think may be interesting for saving and that also may be interesting for others to learn about or discover.
 <br/>

+## 13 June 2023
+* Kent Beck has a good post on [where the insugets come from](https://www.gapingvoid.com/blog/2023/06/13/where-do-insights-come-from/).

 ## 12 June 2023
 * Quote-for-saving: "*Costs don't exist to be calculated, costs exist to be reduced.*” - Taiichi Ohno